Home

 a liver enzyme

-called CYP2D6 which helps to
+called CYP2D6 that helps to

 clear mirtazapine from the body.